FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The _Telemetry-Websocket_ connection type can be used for all [Aruba IoT interface - data forwarding types](#aruba-iot-interface---data-forwarding-types) in the upstream/northbound and downstream/southbound direction though a web socket (ws) or secure web socket (wss) connection.

 Communication via the _Telemetry-Websocket_ connection is encoded using the [Google Protocol Buffers](https://developers.google.com/protocol-buffers) serialization protocol.
-Supported messages types (northbound/southbound) and the encoding and decoding of the data payloads is defined in the [Aruba IoT Protobuf Specification](#aruba-iot-protobuf-specification).
+Supported messages types (northbound API/southbound API) and the encoding and decoding of the data payloads is defined in the [Aruba IoT Protobuf Specification](#aruba-iot-protobuf-specification).

 With this connection type the full IoT connection capabilities of the Aruba infrastructure are available.

 #### **_Azure-IoTHub_**

-- AMQP over secure web socket
-- JSON
-- Northbound and Southbound
-- BLE, serial
+The _Azure-IoTHub_ connection type can be use to send/receive [BLE data forwarding](#ble-data-forwarding)/[Serial-data](#serial-data) directly to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) by using AMPQ over websocket protocol.

+Aruba implements its Controller/IAP as a protocol translation gateway (in Azure terms) to send data to IoT Hub on behalf of IoT devices.

+For details please see the [Azure IoT Hub Integration Tech Note](#azure-iot-hub-integration)

 ### **Server connection encryption**

+It is recommended to only use encrypted connections to remote IoT servers.

-In order to establish secure web socket (wss) or HTTPS connections a trusted root or self-signed certificate of the IoT server have to be installed on the Aruba controller/Instant Access Points.
+In order to establish secure web socket (wss) or HTTPS connections the remote serves self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant Access Points trusted CA list.

+> **_Note:_**
-If the IoT server certificate is un-trusted the server connection will not be established.
+>If the IoT server certificate is un-trusted the server connection will not be established.

+Please refer to [importing certificates](#importing-certificates) for how add import required certificates.

+> **_Note:_**
+>The IoT-Utilities app provides a download link on the web dashboard to download the self-signed server certificate.
+Alternatively a certificate signed by a private or public CA can be installed into the app.

 ### **Authentication and authorization**